 This course explores the contemporary movements in fiction, poetry and nonfiction with special attention to style and technique.
 This course will include significant reading as well as the production of original work.
 Assignments will be both creative and academic.
-Required for Creative Writing concentration majors, this course can also meet the General Studies literature requirement and the core literature requirement for English majors.
+This course meets the General Studies literature requirement and the core literature requirement for English majors.
 Prerequisites: ENG 110; ENG 213, or permission of instructor.